stnlabz/chaos-core/README.md

 ---

 ## Final Note
-This release establishes the foundation.
+This release is a continuance of the the core foundation.
 Future versions will build **on top of this**, not rewrite it.